kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 example, one could have contention detecting locks for each slot in the array.
-If the contention is high in a particular slot, one could expand this slot by creating a link to a subarray with buffers where enqueuers can use another hash function (similar to how the [HAMT data structure][hamt] works).
+If the contention is high in a particular slot, one could expand this slot by creating a link to a subarray with buffers where senders can use another hash function (similar to how the [HAMT data structure][hamt] works).